PROGRAM ANALYSIS: Assessment, Evaluation and Licensure

 TEAM BASED LEARNING

-NBME Customized Assessment (CAS)
+NBME CUSTOMIZED ASSESSMENT (CAS)

 INTEGRATED CLINICAL SKILLS EXAM (ICSE)

-This assessment will be administered at the end of each thread, constituting 10% of the thread grade, and will evaluate multiple components, including interpersonal skills, history taking, physical examination skills, documentation, and clinical reasoning.
+This assessment will be administered at the end of each thread, constituting 10% of

 System Grades

-Thread Grades
+Course Grades

-student’s official transcript until all requirements of the course are completed, at which time it will be permanently changed to a Pass or a Fail grade, as appropriate.
-Students who fail to meet the minimum 70% in any system will have opportunities to retake that component if necessary, to attain a passing level in the overall thread grade.
+The College of Medicine & Life Sciences employs a P-F (Pass-Fail) grading system for all components of the preclinical curriculum.
+Grading on the P-F system may be postponed through use of a Conditional grade (DF-Defer).
+A defer grade assigned in any curricular component will be recorded on the student’s official transcript until all requirements of the course are completed, at which time it will be permanently changed to a Pass or a Fail grade, as appropriate.
+Students who fail to meet the minimum 70% in any system will have opportunities to retake that component, if necessary, to attain a passing level in the overall course grade.
 More information regarding retake, remediation, and promotion can be found here.

-All final grades will be posted to the students’ record with the Office of the Registrar, and available to the students, no later than 6 weeks following the completion of the thread per COMLS policy.
+All final grades will be posted to the students’ record with the Office of the Registrar, and available to the students, no later than 6 weeks following the completion of the course per COMLS policy.

 Clinical Assessment Methods